haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-03-the_data_challenges_and_how_we_solved_them.md

 The period 1 data (2022-03-14) contain delivery addresses (lieferadresse) for customers (KundeID), for which there is no record in CUSTOMER (kunde /KundeIDs 999, 998 and 997).

-The deliveryaddress table feeds the link deliveryaddress_customer_l A sourcetable that feeds data into a link should also always feed all the hubs attached to this link.
+The deliveryaddress table feeds the link deliveryaddress_customer_l.
+A sourcetable that feeds data into a link should also always feed all the hubs attached to this link.
 That way, it doesn't matter, if the customers are already available in the customertable, no available information will be lost.
 It is possible to define a list of sourcetables to feed into the hub using the datavault4dbt.hub template.